 Born in the small village of Jon-Aryk along the Talas River Valley in the north of Kyrgyzstan, Mirbek has emerged as one of his country’s most beloved singers.
 He’s been a notable figure in Kyrgyzstan for many years and recently earned the title “Honoured Artist of Kyrgyzstan”.
 We’re talking Bishkek royalty!
 Despite all of that, Mirbek claims that he is barely recognized when buying socks because the television cameras make him look so different.

 But surely when he begins to speak — or sing — the picture comes into focus.
 Mirbek is one of the only Kyrgyz stars who has a few English songs in his repertoire — most notably “You Are My Destiny”.
 His most recent hit, released last summer, is “Mölmölüm” — an interesting mix of traditional Kyrgyz music and EDM.
-It’s a real banger for anyone who loves ethno-pop.
+It’s a real banger for anyone who loves dance-pop.

 Aiym, a young singer from Bishkek, rose to fame in 2014 when she appeared on the Ukrainian version of X Factor at the age of 15.
 She didn’t reach the live shows, but the exposure led JUZ Entertainment to swoop her up as the lead singer for KTI Girls — an idol group that they hoped would become a K-pop-like girlband in Kazakhstan.
 Unfortunately the group never debuted.